zowe/docs-site/docs/user-guide/install-zos.md

       ```

 ### How the install script `zowe-install.sh` works
+The ```zowe-install.sh``` script performs two main steps.
+The first of these is to create a runtime folder and the second is to configure the runtime folder in preparation for the Zowe z/OS components being launched as a started task.

+When you run ```zowe-install.sh -I``` it will only perform the install step to create the runtime folder and populate it with the Zowe runtime artifacts.
+Having run ```zowe-install.sh -I``` you can delete the install folder.

+If you have obtained the Zowe SMP/E build then you will install Zowe using the instructions at <<<Link to SMP/E>>>

+After the install step the Zowe runtime must be configured before it can be started.
+This is done by running the script ```/scripts/zowe-configure.sh```.

+If you are installing the convenience build and wish to combine the install and configure steps into a single command you can run ```zowe-install.sh``` without the ```-I``` parameter and this will combine the install to runtime folder and configure runtime folder together.
+For SMP/E you must run the configuration step as the SMP/E install will not peform any configuration of the Zowe runtime folder.

 When the `zowe-install.sh` script runs, it performs a number of steps broken down into the following sections.
 Review the sections to help you undertand messsages and issues  that might occur when you run the script and actions you can take to resolve the issues.